Tvärbanan: Rolling stock

-Thirty-seven Bombardier Flexity Swift low-floor trams run on the line (locally called A32).
-Six of them (432-437) are second hand and imported in 2010 from the RijnGouweLijn-project in the Netherlands.
-Fifteen new trams were ordered from CAF (locally called A35) and they started operation in October 2013 on the Solna extension.
+Tvärbanan is served by tram types designated A32 and A35.
+The A32, Flexity Swift from Bombardier, began operating on Tvärbanan in 1999.
+The A35, Urbos AXL from CAF was introduced in connection with the extension to Solna in October 2013.
+Both types are approximately 30 meters long and have 72–78 seats each, with two trams usually coupled to increase capacity, leading to a train of around 60 meters long.
+This compares to the 140 meter metro trains and the 214 meter commuter trains.

+The trams are operated by a driver.
+Until June 2016, there was also a conductor on board for ticket validation.
+These are today replaced with ticket validators located at all stops.

 Signalling system

 A signalling system monitors and controls the movements of rolling stock on a rail network to ensure safe operation.
 Tvärbanan previously suffered from a long-standing issue of incompatible and low performing rail signalling systems.
 The Tvärbanan network featured multiple different signalling systems from different vendors, because when the rail line was built, the signalling systems were tendered separately for each construction stage.
 A visible example of this was at the Alvik station, which was a break point between two systems.
 Even though the line runs straight at Alvik, the same train could not be run past the station because of the incompatibility of the systems.
 Passengers had to switch trains there.
 The section south of Alvik was closed during the summer of 2017 to upgrade the signalling.